-- 1/2 cup leftover filling from cinnamon bread
+- 1/2 cup leftover sugar and cinnamon filling from bread

-Grease three 4 1/2 by 8 1/2 inch pans generously with butter.
+Grease three 4 1/2 by 8 1/2 inch pans generously with butter or cooking spray.

 Divide dough into three pieces.
-Roll out into 3 rectangles, approximately 8x10 inches.
+Roll out into 3 rectangles, approximately 8×10 inches each.
 Spread each rectangle with cinnamon sugar mixture (about 1/3 cup of sugar mixture per loaf).
-You should have about 1/2 cup of the sugar mixture left over to make the cinnamon butter.
-Roll each piece of dough starting at short end, tucking end under when placing in pan.
+You should have about 1/3 to 1/2 cup of the sugar mixture left over to make the cinnamon butter.
+Roll each piece of dough starting at short end, tucking ends under when placing in pan.

-Brush the loaves with a beaten egg (optional) and sprinkle with sugar.
+Brush the loaves with a beaten egg (optional) and sprinkle with sugar if desired.

-Sweet Cinnamon Butter: Soften butter in microwave, or leave sitting out on counter while preparing dough.
-Mix butter and 1/2 cup cinnamon sugar mixture together in medium size bowl.
+Sweet Cinnamon Butter: Mix softened butter and 1/2 cup cinnamon sugar mixture together in medium size bowl.
 Spoon into crock and serve at room temperature with bread.